fabiogueunige/RT1_Assignment1/README.md

 Usage
 --------------------------------

-You can download the package and make all your changes (this is the [Licence](https://github.com/fabiogueunige/RT1_Assignment1/blob/main/robot-sim/LICENSE.md) for the distribution.
+You can download the package and make all your changes (this is the [Licence](https://github.com/fabiogueunige/RT1_Assignment1/blob/main/robot-sim/LICENSE.md) for the distribution).

 To **run** all your scripts use run.py before your node-name file, as follow:
 ```bash